singhdivyank/JavaScript-projects/README.md

 * Project6 -

-**Note**: The above mentioned projects were developed from scratch while learning JavaScript in the Udemy course by Jonas Schmedtmann, the orignal idea is retained I have only added a few new functionalities
+**Note**: The above mentioned projects were developed from scratch while learning JavaScript in the Udemy course by Jonas Schmedtmann, the orignal idea is retained I have added new functionalities and improved few existing functionalities